Updated: 3 days ago

 3. Grind your coffee beans.
 I grind my coffee beans to a coarse sea salt consistency using a hand-crank ceramic burr grinder.
 Choose the grind type that best suits your brewing method.
 In my case I'm using this for my trail coffee brewing method, this is also the same grind size I use for pour-over.

 5. Label your sealed coffee.
-My sealable bags have an area for labeling and I use a permanent marker on this label area.
+Food Saver bags have an area for labeling and I use a permanent marker on this label area.
 In my case, I simply write YB for my Ice Age Trail Magic "Yellow Blaze" roast coffee.

 6. Trim your sealed bag.
 I trim mine about .25" from the seal line.

 7. That's It!
-You now have a vacuum-packed single serving of Fresh Ground Trail Magic Coffee.
+You now have repackaged your coffee for the Trail.
+A vacuum-packed single serving of Fresh Ground Trail Magic Coffee.
 Pack it up and it's all ready to use on your next backpacking adventure or for any traveling.